AGnormal/d4-title-randomizer/README.md

 	- Click **Pick Prefix** to generate a random prefix
 	- Click **Pick Suffix** to generate a random suffix
 	- Click **Pick Both** to generate both a prefix and a suffix

+## Prefix/Suffix unlock requirements
+Refer to [Every Diablo 4 title and how to unlock](https://www.pcgamesn.com/diablo-4/title-unlock) for unlock requirements for each prefix and suffix